 - Find someone to play “devil’s advocate”.
 Ask them to challenge you with questions that provoke doubts and poke holes in your idea.

 - Pause – just for a moment – before execution.
 Why?
 Because the initial excitement over an idea can lead to ignoring obvious blemishes and result in substandard work.

-I am not advocating being overly negative or pessimistic, or encouraging you to navel-gaze and never get moving on your ideas, especially when you are leading others.
+I am not advocating being overly negative or pessimistic, especially when you are leading others.
 Rather, I’m encouraging you to have a fully-engaged, well-structured look at the idea before jumping into execution mode.
 An ounce of preventative action now is worth a pound of corrective action later.

 Get My Free 5-Part Video Course

 I'll teach you simple practices that will help you unleash your best work every day, avoid burnout, and stay inspired.